enigmalea/mod-handbook/Templates/DA Poly/Discord Announcements (copy).md

-# Arlathan Discord Announcements
+# DA Poly Discord Announcements

-Below are templates for announcements made during the various stages of the exchange in the Arlathan server.
+Below are templates for announcements made during the various stages of the exchange in the DA Poly server.
 Can be used with [carlbot](https://carl.gg/)

 A brief guide to using embeds with Carl can be found [here](https://docs.google.com/document/d/1vh4TDt-28M-mDBXp6NS8N6SCxd_bS_Qo75dBRrmr6R0/edit?usp=sharing).